Utah car seat laws frequently change as lawmakers do their best to protect the young bundles of joy.

 Utah also has a law banning cell phone use while driving.
 The law allows a single swipe or tap on a device that’s mounted so the driver can see the road, and for emergency reasons or reporting hazards or crimes.

-Other than that, all cell phone use while driving is banned.
+Other than that, all cell phone use in Utah while driving is banned.
 Drivers cannot hold a phone and talk on it while driving, even if they’re trying to get directions.

 The penalties differ depending on what the driver is charged with.